 Being out with friends on a Saturday night and enjoying good company and conversation can sometimes mean you lose track of how many beers or shots you’ve had, and if you’re driving yourself home, it’s easy to ignore how risky it is to get behind that wheel.
-You could find yourself suddenly being pulled over by a police officer and facing your first DWI.
+You could find yourself suddenly being pulled over by a police officer and facing your first DWI in Louisiana.

 If you don’t consider yourself a strong drinker and you never expected to be in that situation, it’s going to feel overwhelming.
 Even worse, your license will be automatically suspended, posing a risk to your job and livelihood.
 In Louisiana, the law is clear on what happens to those arrested for DWI, which is why it’s important to secure the backing of a professional DWI attorney.